geeky-auro/MediGuardian/README.md

-# Miniature System
+# MediGuardian
-A Miniature-System is an advanced software tool designed to identify, analyze, and protect sensitive data that could potentially lead to the identification of individuals.
+MediGuardian is an advanced software tool designed to identify, analyze, and protect sensitive data that could potentially lead to the identification of individuals.
 It utilizes sophisticated algorithms and pattern recognition techniques to scan through vast amounts of data, searching for specific markers or formats that resemble personally identifiable information.

-The primary purpose of a Miniature System is to safeguard sensitive information such as social security numbers, driver's license numbers, credit card details, addresses, and other confidential data that, if exposed, could lead to identity theft, fraud, or privacy breaches.
+The primary purpose of a MediGuardian is to safeguard sensitive information such as social security numbers, driver's license numbers, credit card details, addresses, and other confidential data that, if exposed, could lead to identity theft, fraud, or privacy breaches.

 The detection process involves various steps, including data classification, pattern matching, and contextual analysis.
 It works across multiple file formats, databases, and communication channels, employing both rule-based systems and machine learning models to recognize PII accurately.